Our Aim is to help our students gain a complete education in preparation for life in the adult world.

 Years 7, 8, 9 and 11 have key aspects of both subjects taught to them either weekly or fortnightly.

-PSRE Education includes economic wellbeing, financial capability and personal wellbeing.
+PSHEE Education includes economic wellbeing, financial capability and personal wellbeing.

 It provides opportunities for students to reflect on their own identities and relationships; discuss complex ethical questions; challenge prejudice and injustice; respond constructively to risk and uncertainty; and consider the impact of their career, consumer, and personal choices on people and environments throughout the world.